Learning-Based One-Bit Maximum Likelihood Detection for Massive MIMO Systems: Dithering-Aided Adaptive Approach: System Model

-Then, each real and imaginary component of the received signals in \eqref{eq:r} is quantized with one-bit ADCs which only reveal the sign of the signals, i.e., either $+1$ or $-1$.
-The quantized signal can be represented as
+Then, each real and imaginary component of the received signals in \eqref{eq:r} is quantized by one-bit ADCs which only reveal the sign of the signals, i.e., either $+1$ or $-1$.
+The complex-valued quantized signal can be represented as

-where $\cQ(a)=(-1)^{\bb1\{a\leq0\}}\in\{-1,+1\}$ is an element-wise one-bit quantizer which returns $+1$ if the input is positive, or $-1$ otherwise.
+where $\cQ(x)=(-1)^{\bb1\{x\leq0\}}\in\{-1,+1\}$ is an element-wise one-bit data quantizer which returns $+1$ if the input is positive, or $-1$ otherwise.
 The received signal in the complex-vector expression $\bar \br[t]$ can be rewritten in a real-valued vector representation as

 where